DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 "Thomas Reeves," Milo read from his screen.
 "Public records show HOA field agent, clearance tier three.
 No social media.
 No personal details.
 Just work history.
 Guy's a ghost."

 "He's a recruiter," Elyra said, setting the card down.
 "Malvek's recruiter.
 This is how the Authority operates.
-They identify unaffiliated practitioners, offer oversight, and if you refuse—"
+They identify unaffiliated practitioners, offer oversight, and if you refuseï¿½"

 "They what?"
 Lina asked.